osrf/buildfarm-tools/playbook/buildfarmer/buildfarmer_triage_tools.md

 The buildfarmer repository stores a local database with information from test regressions, jobs, known issues, etc. The database scripts provide a way to check more information based on the data stored in the database.
 These scripts are located in the [database/scripts](../../database/scripts/) folder.

 *Important note*: Currently, the database is updated daily, so the database scripts will only provide consistent results if the database is up to date.
+You can check the last time the database was updated in [buildfarm-tools database commit history](https://github.com/osrf/buildfarm-tools/commits/main/database/buildfarmer.db)

 * [check_buildfarm.rb](../../database/scripts/check_buildfarm.rb): This script checks the status of the buildfarm and shows potential new issues that need to be reported, as well as other useful information for each job.
 * [statistical_check.rb](../../database/scripts/statistical_check.rb): This script shows the list of all open, closed and new issues and the test regressions associated with them, as well as how many times they happened in the last X days.